Fiction, memoir, and poetry workshops normally consist of twelve

 2. Advanced Research-Skills Seminar (fiction and memoir)

-This three-evening seminar teaches MFA students advanced techniques for researching their fiction or memoir writing.
+This seminar, given by Gabriel Packard, teaches MFA students advanced techniques for researching their fiction or memoir writing.

 Expect the same as in your first year, although your small group